Discover Retail Paradise

 286 Mount Wellington Highway, Mount Wellington

-And there is Tokyo Liquor, an entire store dedicated to Japanese Sake, Umeshu, Beer, Whiskeys and Liqueurs, so that’s obviously worth a trip, right?
+And there is Tokyo Liquor, an entire store dedicated to Japanese Sake, Umeshu, Beer, Whiskeys and Liqueurs, so that’s worth a trip, right?

 Westfield Albany